ptrgags/color-by-numbers/README.md

 * The output directory **MUST** be the `output/` directory of this repo for the same reasons.

+## How to color the output files:

+### Downscale

+Here are the coloring rules:

+* There are `--num-colors` colors.
+Let's number them with integers from `[0, N)`.
+* 0 is the darkest color, `N-1` is the brightest color
+* The artist decides a gradient of any N colors. this could be varying shades of a single color, or many different colors.
+The only important choice is that the gradient must go from dark to light.
+* Start coloring!

+This method of coloring follows the rules of [Querkles](http://www.querkles.net/) by Thomas Pavitte with some slight
+modifications:

+1. My script lets you pick how many colors to use.
+Querkles always uses 5 colors plus the white background color
+1. My coloring pages do not use a background color.
+If you want  part of the image to be white, don't color in the brightest color (`N - 1`)
+1. As a programmer, I started the numbering at 0 instead of 1.

+### Shapes

 ## How it Works

 ### Downscale Algorithm